 Brisbane, Queensland, Australia, 12-17 March 2023

-Draft Document 8
+Draft Document 8 rev.2

 Plan for the Secretariat Activities and Budget 2023 - 2024

 Prepared by the EAAFP Secretariat

 Introduction

 Under the adopted organization structure of the Partnership and the Strategic Plan 2019 – 2028 at the tenth Meeting of Partners (MOP10), in consultation with the Management Committee, the Secretariat contributes across the KRAs of the Plan.
 This document is to introduce the workplan and budget of the Secretariat and the Science Unit (based in PR China, Ref.
 MOP10.
 DD.05) and the Foundation (based in RO Korea, Ref.
 MOP11.Doc.7) for 2023 and 2024.